Advances and challenges in single-molecule electron transport: Model based analytical results

-Similar to STAIT, also the SIAM Hamiltonian adopts the concept of partitioning.
-It employs the canonical creation and annihilation operators of the electrons in the leads, $\ck,\ckd$, and of the molecular `quantum dot,' $\ds,\dsd$.
-The molecule is represented by the dot Hamiltonian $\hat H_\mathcal M$: the on-site energy, $\varepsilon_0$, is defined with respect to the chemical potential in the leads, $\hat n_{0 \sigma} = \dsd\ds$ denotes the number operator for electrons occupying the single level with either spin up or down, $\sigma={\uparrow,\downarrow}$; $U$ represents the charging energy of the level.
-The Hamiltonian $\Hres$ implements the left and right reservoirs, ${\mathcal X}={\mathcal L,R}$.
+It has proven useful in diverse physical contexts, such as transition-metal impurities in metals, or semiconductor quantum dots \cite{Kouwenhoven2001}.
+Similar to STAIT, also the SIAM employs partitioning featuring the canonical creation and annihilation operators of the electrons in the leads, $\ck,\ckd$, and of the molecular `quantum dot,' $\ds,\dsd$.
+The molecule is represented by the dot Hamiltonian $\hat H_\mathcal M$: the on-site energy, $\varepsilon_0$, is defined with respect to the chemical potential in the leads; $\hat n_{0 \sigma} {=} \dsd\ds$ denotes the number operator for electrons occupying the single level with either spin up or down, $\sigma={\uparrow,\downarrow}$; $U$ represents the charging energy of the level.
+The Hamiltonian $\Hres$ implements the left and right reservoirs, for ${\mathcal X}={\mathcal L,R}$.
 For the sake of compactness of notation we denote all degrees of freedom of the electrons in the reservoir by $k$ and $\sigma$ ($k$ encodes band index, lead index, wavenumbers, etc.).
 Finally, $\hat H_\mathcal T$ is the tunneling Hamiltonian, with the matrix elements $V_k$ corresponding to the matrices $u$ and $v$ in Eq.~\eqref{et10}.